Canon RF lens mount: Details

 If an EF-EOS R Mount Adapter is used to mount an EF-S lens, the image will have to be cropped by 1.6x due to the smaller image circle on EF-S lenses.

+Cameras

+All Canon EOS R-series cameras utilize the RF lens mount, starting with the EOS R. In addition, the following digital movie cameras in the Cinema EOS series utilize the RF mount: